 Visit the Sculpture Park

-The Sculpture Park is an awesome space to explore with exquisite artwork spread out in between the tall shady trees.
+The Sculpture Park is an awesome space to explore with exquisite artwork spread out between the tall shady trees.
 It looks especially stunning in autumn when covered in golden rustling leaves.

 The local cemetery was transformed into a wonderful sculpture park back in 1977 and is now a memorial and an outdoor museum.
 The creative process of this park took over 15 years, but the result is truly stunning.
 A total of 116 impressive granite sculptures live in the park, representing the modern sculpture era in Lithuania.